Jean Beausejour: Personal life

 Beausejour was born in Santiago.
-His father, Jean Coty Beausejour, was a Haitian graduate student of African descent who went on to work for the United Nations, and his mother, Viviana Coliqueo Collipay, is a Chilean of Mapuche ethnicity whose father, Andres, had migrated to the city to find work.
+His father, Jean Coty Beausejour, was an Afro-Haitian graduate student who went on to work for the United Nations, and his mother, Viviana Coliqueo Collipay, is a Chilean of Mapuche ethnicity whose father, Andres, had migrated to the city to find work.
 Beausejour's parents separated when he was very young, and he was raised by his mother and her parents; he regards his grandfather as his father-figure.
 The family lived in Villa Carmelitas, in the Estación Central commune of Santiago, where Beausejour was educated at Escuela Profesor Ramón del Río, Colegio Holanda and Liceo Guillermo Feliú Cruz.
 In 2010, the local council declared him an Hijo Ilustre, 'honoured son', of the community, and six years later a new sports centre was named after him.

 In the 2000s, he had a brief spell in the career of kinesiology at the University of the Americas, where he studied thanks to a scholarship.
 Nevertheless, he didn't finish that bachelor of Arts degree.

 Because of his dark skin, in 2004 the media nicknamed him "Palmatoria" after a black character from Barrabases (a football-themed children's comic); despite reports that he hated the name, he says it did not bother him, and that being black caused him fewer problems than did the indigenous Mapuche heritage with which he closely identifies.

 Beausejour is married to Karina Ugarte.
 As of January 2016, the couple had two children, Joaquín and Luciano.
 Joaquín has played football in the junior ranks of Universidad Católica, the club where his father completed his youth development.

 In the radio program Los Tenores (The Tenors) from ADN Radio, Jean stated that Keven Beausejour, a Canadian boxer who competed at the 2023 Pan American Games, is his cousin, son of his Haitian aunt Evianne.
 However, Keven stated not knowing Jean, revealing it was a joke.